isabella232/journey-optimizer-learn.en/help/challenges/create-segments-challenge.md

 ### Segment #1 – Active Customers

+Create an audience to target with the new summer collection announcement:

 * Name this segment *your name – Active Customers*
-* Create an audience to target with the new summer collection announcement.
 * The audience must include only active Luma customers.
-Active customers are defined as customers who have a status in Luma’s loyalty program (silver, gold, platinum, or diamond).
+Active customers are defined as customers who have a tier in Luma’s loyalty program (silver, gold, platinum, or diamond)

 **SUCESS CRITERIA**

 1. In the segment builder, you can see the estimated number of qualified profiles.
-If you are working in the training sandbox, this number should be equal or greater than 753.
+If you are working in the training sandbox, this number should be equal or greater than 0.
 2. A qualifying profile has been added to the segment:
     * You can check if a profile has been added to the segment by navigating to one of the profiles listed on the Detail tab.
     * On the profile page, check the attributes to confirm that they qualify and then check the segment membership.